 Perhaps New Mexico’s preeminent practitioner in the art of Spanish tapas is five-time James Beard Award nominee for “Best Chef – Southwest” James Campbell Caruso.
-Chef Caruso has plied his culinary craft at La Boca in Santa Fe since 2006, achieving so much critical acclaim and popularity that in 2012, he launched Taverna La Boca, a Spanish-style tavern which, as its elder sibling, specializes in, tapas.
-His two Santa Fe tapas restaurants are a favorite of Food Network luminary Giada DiLaurentis.
+Chef Caruso has plied his culinary craft at La Boca in Santa Fe since 2006, achieving tremendous popular and critical acclaim.
+La Boca, a which translates from Spanish to “the mouth” and which specializes in Spanish tapas is a favorite of Food Network luminary Giada DiLaurentis.

 The magnificent Hotel Andaluz is the perfect venue for Mas, providing a “tantalizing and sensuous tapestry of past and future,” celebrating yesteryear while embracing today.
 Tracing its lineage to Conrad Hilton, the ten-story hotel launched in 1939 as New Mexico’s first Hilton, is a stunning complex showcasing earth tone stucco and southwest woodwork, furnishings and artwork.
 Its imposing two-story lobby, stately arches, hand-carved beams and balconies overlooking the lobby make it one of the finest hotels in the Land of Enchantment.